Kit-p/PickBook/README.md

 1. Use SQL, Python, and HTML to create a web application.
 2. Make use of tools like SQLAlchemy, Flask, and Jinja2 to facilitate functionality.
 3. Practise using database, back-end web server, Git and GitHub.
-4. Creating API access for the web application.
+4. Providing API access for the web application.

 # Files